AshBuk/framer-motion-spark-slider/README.md

 npm i @ashbuk/spark-slider framer-motion react react-dom
 ```

 - Stars are appreciated; contributions are welcome!
-Start onboarding by reading `project-context.md`.
+Start onboarding by reading `DEVELOPMENT.md` and `CONTRIBUTING.md`.
 Comments in the codebase are concise and serve as additional documentation.

 - The project adheres to SOLID and DRY principles.
 - The slider uses modern technologies with minimal dependencies (Next.js 15 App Router, React, Framer Motion, Tailwind CSS, CSS viewport units `svh`/`svmin`).